mdda/deep-learning-workshop/ideas.md

          +  https://arxiv.org/abs/1710.10304
       +  Associative Compression Networks for Representation Learning
          +  https://arxiv.org/abs/1804.02476

 *  Classification as Q&A against training examples
    +  Positive/Negative Contrast learning to get retrieval ~= attention

 *  Demonstrations@NIPS (due 16-Sept-2018) : https://nips.cc/Demonstrations/demonstrationapplication
    +  Dials for latent space changes for voices
       + How about dial positions that reflect prominent conference speakers?

+*  Relationship Representations and/or Meta-Learning
+   +  Tiny ImageNet
+   +  Pick top-n using pretrained network
+   +  Then fine-train a meta-learned network to differentiate between the top-n
+   +  Use that to raise 70s top-1 to 90s top-n